manelmahroug/Muslim-Brand-Sentiment/README.md

 ## Overview

-Many Muslims across the United States face ongoing scrutiny, often finding themselves questioned—directly or indirectly—about their character, beliefs, and moral stance on sensitive issues.
+Many Muslims across the United States face ongoing scrutiny, often finding themselves questioned either directly or indirectly about their character, beliefs, and moral stance on sensitive issues.

 A crime committed by one Muslim frequently casts a shadow over the entire community, harming its public perception.
 While various ideas exist on how to shift this negative narrative, they often lack data-driven support.